jawordpressorg/core-handbook/core/testing/patch.md

 # Testing a Patch

-Alert: This page is under construction and may contain inaccurate information.
+This page is under construction and may contain inaccurate information.
 Want to help fix it?
 Ping the [#docs](https://make.wordpress.org/core/tag/docs/) channel in WordPress Slack.

 Testing patches is an important part of ensuring the quality of WordPress releases.